Richard Higgott

-During the reform process to either promote or attract world class researchers to improve international rank of the University, he was accused in anonymous letters that he had appointed a professor to a senior university position who was a former colleague of his.
-He resigned in October 2014 during the preparation of a Corruption and Crime Commission Report on Murdoch University.
-On 1 July 2016, the Australian Broadcasting Corporation News (ABC News) reported that a CCC formed an opinion of misconduct.
-Whilst the CCC Report acknowledged that Professor Higgott had informed both the Murdoch University selection committee and also the deputy Chancellor of his prior professional relationship in an international research project and as co-authors of an academic publication, the perception was that Professor Higgott sought to have this person appointed to a senior university post The candidate was deemed by the university selection committee to be the best candidate for the position.
-The WA Corruption and Crime Commission noted that Higgott had recruited to a contract position at Murdoch University another former colleague, Mr Jon Baldwin (previously at Warwick University) who left this position early.
-Additionally, the Report also found that Professor Higgott had breached Murdoch University's code of conduct for university laptop use.
+During the reform process to either promote or attract world class researchers to improve international rank of the university, he was accused in anonymous letters that he had appointed a professor to a senior university position who was a former colleague of his.
+He resigned in October 2014.
+Another senior officer at Murdoch, Mr Jon Baldwin (previously at Warwick University) also left his position early.

+Concurrently the Corruption and Crime Commission (CCC) initiated an investigation into Murdoch University.
+On 1 July 2016, ABC News reported that the CCC formed an opinion of misconduct at the university regarding the process of a senior appointment.
+The successful candidate was deemed by the university selection committee to be the best candidate for the position.
+The CCC Report also acknowledged that Professor Higgott had informed both the Murdoch University selection committee and also the deputy Chancellor of his prior professional relationship with the candidate in an international research project and as co-authors.
+However, the belief of the University Senate was that Professor Higgott sought to have this person appointed Additionally, the CCC found that Professor Higgott had breached Murdoch University's code of conduct for university laptop use.

-The CCC investigation highlighted that problems lay with other actors in the University, such as failed oversight by its Senate stating that it was "a Senate (that) fails to effectively articulate the parameters within which a Vice-Chancellor should act".
-The national business media suggested that the then newly appointed Chancellor, David Flanagan, a miner who was not experienced in university governance, was "more local and closer to the parochial sentiments of Perth" and ill-suited to the pursuit of international talent and high educational standards.
+The CCC investigation concluded that problems lay with other actors in the university, such as failed oversight by its Senate stating that it was "a Senate (that) fails to effectively articulate the parameters within which a Vice-Chancellor should act".
+The national business media suggested that the then newly appointed Chancellor, David Flanagan, a miner who was not experienced in university governance, was "more local and closer to the parochial sentiments of Perth", ill-suited to the pursuit of international talent and high educational standards.
 An opinion article in The Australian depicted Professor Higgott as 'A Colleague who Cared' and portrayed the investigation as a consequence of "bossy neoliberal governments" where "scholarly freedom is jeopardised".